aws-amplify/aws-sdk-ios/README.md

 ### Frameworks

+#### XCFramework setup

+Starting AWS SDK iOS version 2.22.1, frameworks are released as XCFramework.
+Following the steps below to instal XCFramework.

 1. Download the [latest SDK](https://sdk-for-ios.amazonwebservices.com/latest/aws-ios-sdk.zip).
 Older SDK versions can be downloaded from `https://sdk-for-ios.amazonwebservices.com/aws-ios-sdk-#.#.#.zip`, where `#.#.#` represents the version number.
+So for version 2.22.1, the download link is [https://sdk-for-ios.amazonwebservices.com/aws-ios-sdk-2.22.1.zip](https://sdk-for-ios.amazonwebservices.com/aws-ios-sdk-2.22.1.zip).
+> Note: If you are using version < 2.22.1 please refer to the section below where frameworks are added.

+4. On your application targets’ General settings tab, in the Embedded Binaries section, drag and drop each xcframework you want to use from the downloaded folder.

+#### Legacy framework setup

+1. Download the required SDK using `https://sdk-for-ios.amazonwebservices.com/aws-ios-sdk-#.#.#.zip`, where `#.#.#` represents the version number.
 So for version 2.10.2, the download link is [https://sdk-for-ios.amazonwebservices.com/aws-ios-sdk-2.10.2.zip](https://sdk-for-ios.amazonwebservices.com/aws-ios-sdk-2.10.2.zip).
+> Note: If you are using version > 2.22.0 please refer to the section above where xcframeworks are added.

 2. With your project open in Xcode, select your **Target**.
 Under **General** tab, find **Embedded Binaries** and then click the **+** button.